wildfly/quickstart/README.md

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+1. If it is running, stop the JBoss WildFly Server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing the quickstarts, you can replace this file to restore the server to its original configuration.

 ##### Configure the Driver By Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss WildFly Server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
 2. Open a new command line, navigate to the root directory of the quickstarts, and run the following command, replacing JBOSS_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-postgres-driver.cli
+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-postgresql.cli
 This script adds the PostgreSQL driver to the datasources subsystem in the server configuration.
 You should see the following result when you run the script:

         #1 /subsystem=datasources/jdbc-driver=postgresql:add(driver-name=postgresql,driver-module-name=org.postgresql,driver-xa-datasource-class-name=org.postgresql.xa.PGXADataSource)